Briefs · Ongoing Series

 — a brief on entry, risk, and what actually works.

-This brief describes what a sober, disciplined commercial engagement with Myanmar looks like under present conditions — what remains investable, why most foreign capital fails, what compliance architecture actually works, and what the interaction between community trust and commercial durability means for structuring ventures.
+A framing document on commercial engagement with Myanmar under present conditions — what remains investable, why most foreign capital fails, what compliance architecture actually works, and what the interaction between community trust and commercial durability means for structuring ventures.

 Sections Seven, plus preface and colophon